-The year 2022 was the third and final year of China's zero-COVID policy, which was also a relatively hard year for the general economy.
-The Group continued to closely monitor the development of the pandemic and took all necessary precautions to mitigate relevant business risks and ensure the health and safety of its employees.
-Meanwhile, the safety and environmental regulatory environment remained stringent in 2022.
+Safety supervision and inspection has become increasingly tight in 2023.
 The Group, as usual, remained highly vigilant on mine safety and took various safety precautions to ensure production safety and proactive compliance with all safety requirements.
-The safety management system by updating the safety inspection personnel for constructive advice, strengthening the safety management system by updating various production safety policies and gas control policies on an ongoing basis, increasing the frequency of safety inspections, employing professional gas control teams, upgrading relevant production facilities on an ongoing basis, and enhancing safety-related trainings.
-All of the above resulted in an increase in unit production cost of the Group in 2022 as compared to the prior year.
-The Group also continued to incur financial burden due to the existing interest-bearing loans carried forward from 2021, which further undermined the Group's profitability.
+The safety precautions included consulting the safety inspection personnel for constructive advice, strengthening the safety management system by updating various production safety policies and gas control policies on an ongoing basis, increasing the frequency of safety inspections, employing professional gas control teams, upgrading relevant production facilities on an ongoing basis, and enhancing safety-related trainings.
+All of the above resulted in an increase in unit production cost of the Group in 2023 as compared to the prior year.
+The Group also continued to incur financial burden due to the existing interest-bearing loans carried forward from 2022, which further undermined the Group's profitability.

-The Group, paying regard to the importance of product quality in creating sustainable advantage in future competition, strived to expand high-quality production capacity, enhance coal quality management and optimise product mix.
+The Group, paying regard to the importance of product quality in creating sustainable advantage in future competition and despite being faced with many challenges in 2023, strived to expand high-quality production capacity, enhance coal quality management and optimise product mix.
 Quality control and safety management were core to production management and were embraced throughout the entire production process.
-With proper preparations, the Group believes that when the geological conditions improve, it will be able to release its production capacity and realise improved product quality and competitiveness.
+With proper preparations, the Group believes that when the geological conditions improve, it will be able to release its production capacity and realise improved product quality and competitiveness in the future.
 The coal processing systems and coal washing plants will allow the Group to perform coal screening, coal washing and efficient coal blending and supply customers with customised coal products of controllable quality.
 Against the backdrop of emission peak and carbon neutrality targets, the Group will also actively explore opportunities for realising clean and efficient use of coal, as well as opportunities to invest in the new energy sector.
 The Group will continue to strengthen the brand name of Feishang Anthracite to enable it to retain and further penetrate the high-end market.

-In 2022, the Group continued to explore and optimise coal mine design and actively apply new technologies and equipment in mine construction and tunnelling to improve operational efficiency, enhance production safety and intelligence, and reduce capital commitment and production cost.
+In 2023, the Group continued to explore and optimise coal mine design and actively apply new technologies and equipment in mine construction and tunnelling to improve operational efficiency, enhance production safety and intelligence, and reduce capital commitment and production cost.
 The Group also continued to actively promote refined management and cost control to ensure that all investments and expenses were appropriate and just in time, reusable materials were recycled, and all mining, production and marketing activities were cost-effective.

-For the year ended 31 December 2022, the Group recorded consolidated profit attributable to owners of the parent of approximately CNY53.1 million, representing a turnaround from consolidated loss of approximately CNY113.8 million in the prior year.
+For the year ended 31 December 2023, the Group recorded a consolidated loss attributable to owners of the parent of approximately CNY493.4 million, as compared to a consolidated profit of approximately CNY53.1 million in the prior year.